SubyDoo/CS4417-MERN-Fullstack/README.md

     type "npm install express mongoose cors nodemon"

+start the server, in the terminal type our created script "npm start" so that the server will refresh after any change

 ----------Client----------

 After doing the back end open new terminal and go to the client folder In the terminal type "npx create-react-app ." (the . means the current directory and will create the app in this folder and not create another folder)
-After it is finished in the terminal type "npm install axios" in terminal type "npm start" to start the react app
+After it is finished in the terminal type "npm install axios"

+In client terminal type "npm install react-router-dom"

+start the react app, in the terminal type our created script "npm start" so that the server will refresh after any change